BITS Pilani at SemEval-2026 Task 9: Structured Supervised Fine-Tuning with DPO Refinement for Polarization Detection: Abstract

 \section{Abstract}

 The POLAR SemEval-2026 Shared Task aims to detect online polarization and focuses on the classification and identification of multilingual, multicultural, and multi-event polarization.

 Accurate computational detection of online polarization is challenging due to nuanced rhetoric, implicit framing, and the high cost of human-in-the-loop annotation.
-Building on recent findings that contextual prompting enables large language models to function as strong polarization detectors, we present a two-stage approach for detecting political polarization in social media text that combines structured supervised fine-tuning with Direct Preference Optimization (DPO) refinement.
+Building on recent findings that contextual prompting enables large language models to function as strong polarization detectors, we present a two-stage approach for detecting polarization in social media text that combines structured supervised fine-tuning with Direct Preference Optimization (DPO) refinement.

 We fine-tune Qwen 2.5-7B-Instruct with LoRA using an interpretable slot-filling template (target, claim type, manifestation checklist, and justification).
 We then apply DPO with automatically generated preference pairs to reduce costly false negatives.
-Experiments on the SemEval 2026 POLAR shared task dataset show that preference-based refinement improves both accuracy and decreases false negatives without extra annotation.
-On the English development set, DPO increases recall from 0.5085 to 0.7797 and improves macro-F1 by ~5 points.
+Our submitted system achieves 0.7664 Macro-F1 on the English test set.
+Post-submission experiments with Mistral-Nemo-Instruct-2407 and LLM-judge-filtered preference pairs further improve to 0.8162 Macro-F1 (not submitted to CodaBench), surpassing the organiser baseline of 0.7802.